NiranjanHebli/Sudoku-Generator/README.md

 First step, you have to enable App Engine Admin API in your Project,After enabling the API go to Cloud Shell and write the Command gcloud app create

-Second step,open the Text Editor and create a new directory www and add the project folders and files in it.In the root directory create a file with .yaml extension and add the following code in it:
+Second step,open the Text Editor and create a new directory www and add the project folders and files in it.In the root directory create a file deploy.yaml extension and add the following code in it:

 runtime: python27
 api_version: 1